 Incoming students may have provided gender identity or pronouns in Admission application data but they will be prompted to enter them again in SAGE to help ensure they reflect their chosen identity.
 Gender Identity information may be used to facilitate housing assignments and other student services, and to develop future support services.
 Gender Identity is not displayed in any Willamette directories.

-Students may select one of three gender identity categories from a pre-defined menu of options.
+Beginning Fall of 2021, students and employees may select one of the following gender identity categories from this pre-defined menu of options:

 Gender Identity changes generally will take effect the next day, but may take longer in some systems.
 Community members are not required to select a gender identity, and in this case, “sex” will be used as the determinant of gender.
 Gender Identity changes shall not be used for the purpose misrepresentation, avoiding legal obligations, or otherwise in any manner that violates University policies or federal, state, or local laws.
 The University reserves the right to remove any gender identity change without prior notice.
 Abuse or misuse of the policy may be subject to disciplinary action.